gwenwindflower/octocatalog/README.md

 ## 👷🏻‍♀️ Setup 🛠️

-There are a few steps to get started with this project.
+There are a few steps to get started with this project if you want to develop locally.
 We'll need to:

 1. [Clone the project locally](#-clone-the-project-locally-).
 2. [Set up Python, then install the dependencies and other tooling.](#-python-)